radiantearth/stac-api-spec/core/README.md

 implementations may provide an even greater guarantee of Item reachability with the [STAC API - Browseable](../browseable/README.md) conformance class.

-Providing these two complementary ways of navigating the catalog allows users to interrogate the data in whichever way best meets their needs.
-Supporting these also opens up a catalog to both clients that are oriented towards static catalogs (e.g., [STAC Browser](https://github.com/radiantearth/stac-browser)) and those that are oriented towards dynamic searchable catalogs
+Providing these two complementary ways of interacting with the catalog allow users to iteratively interrogate the data to discover what data is available through browse and filter the data to only what they are interested in through search.
+Supporting both also opens up a catalog to clients that are oriented towards reading non-API STAC catalogs (e.g., [STAC Browser](https://github.com/radiantearth/stac-browser)) and those that are oriented towards searchable STAC API catalogs
 (e.g., [PySTAC Client](https://pystac-client.readthedocs.io/), [stac-nb](https://github.com/darrenwiens/stac-nb)).
 Recommendations for supporting both of these discussed in [Structuring Catalog Hierarchies](#structuring-catalog-hierarchies).